jeremenichelli/jeremenichelli.github.io/_posts/2016-05-30-a-gulp-recipe-for-timestamps.md

 ---
-title: A Gulp recipe for timestamps
+title: A Gulp recipe for&nbsp;timestamps
 resume: Making sure you serve your users the correct collection of assets is a real challenge, even for static websites, but you can combine some logic on a task runner and your site generator templating to solve this riddle.
 ---